psycho-baller/snipTube/README.md

 - ✅ **Bootstrapping**: A mix of [Nextjs + FastAPI](https://github.com/psycho-baller/nextjs-and-fastapi-backend) and [Plasmo's Nextjs starter](https://github.com/PlasmoHQ/examples/tree/main/with-nextjs)
 - ✅ **Framework**:
-  - [Nextjs 13 + Typescript](https://nextjs.org/) for the marketing website, and some API endpoints.
+  - [Nextjs 13 + Typescript](https://nextjs.org/) for the marketing website, some API endpoints, and just making it possible to connect all these different technologies together.
   - [FastAPI](https://fastapi.tiangolo.com/) for the rest of the API endpoints (the ones that involve AI)
   - [LangChain](https://www.langchain.com/) for enhancing and simplifying the process of interacting with LLMs like GPT-3.5-turbo (which is what I'm using for the summarization feature).
   - [Plasmo](https://plasmo.com) for the browser extension.
+  - [React](https://reactjs.org/) for the browser extension frontend.
 - ✅ **CI/CD**: [GitHub Actions](https://github.com/features/actions) to automate the process of packaging and publishing the browser extension to the Chrome Web Store, Firefox Add-ons Store, and Edge Add-ons Store.
 - ✅ **Deployment**: [Vercel](https://vercel.com/)
 - ✅ **State Management**: [Zustand](https://zustand-demo.pmnd.rs/)